cloud-gov/federalist.18f.gov/pages/documentation/for-federalist-developers.md

 In order to understand the process for Federalist Docker Build and Federalist Registry, see [the cloud.gov setup guide]({{site.baseurl}}/documentation/cloud-gov-setup/).

 Federalist is deployed by [CircleCI](https://circleci.com/docs/2.0/deployment_integrations/).
-Federalist and Federalist Builder are configured such that changes to the master branch are deployed to production and changes to the staging branch are deployed to staging.
+Federalist and Federalist Builder are configured such that changes to the main branch are deployed to production and changes to the staging branch are deployed to staging.
 In both repos this configuration lives in the [`.circleci/config.yml`](https://circleci.com/docs/2.0/) file in the project repository.

 Both projects use a file at `scripts/deploy-circle.sh` to run the actual deploy.